RetroDECK/ES-DE/THEMES-DEV.md

     - Minimum value is `0.5` and maximum value is `30`
     - Default is `3`
 * `itemsBeforeCenter` - type: UNSIGNED_INTEGER
-    - Sets the number of items above the center position (the currently selected entry) when the `type` property has been set to "horizontal_wheel" or "vertical_wheel".
+    - Sets the number of items above the center position (the currently selected item) when the `type` property has been set to "horizontal_wheel" or "vertical_wheel".
 By setting this property and `itemsAfterCenter` to different values an asymmetric wheel can be configured.
 Combine with `itemRotation` to control how many entries to display in the carousel.
     - Minimum value is `0` and maximum value is `20`
     - Default is `8`
 * `itemsAfterCenter` - type: UNSIGNED_INTEGER
-    - Sets the number of items below the center position (the currently selected entry) when the `type` property has been set to "horizontal_wheel" or "vertical_wheel".
+    - Sets the number of items below the center position (the currently selected item) when the `type` property has been set to "horizontal_wheel" or "vertical_wheel".
 By setting this property and `itemsBeforeCenter` to different values an asymmetric wheel can be configured.
 Combine with `itemRotation` to control how many entries to display in the carousel.
     - Minimum value is `0` and maximum value is `20`
     - Default is `8`
 * `itemSize` - type: NORMALIZED_PAIR